gmu-gd/motion22-summer/schedule/index.md

 ---

 ### July 13 &mdash; Day 11
-Come to class ready to work with your best ideas.
-This week you will create a video in class and we will screen them all at the end.
+Group meetings to discuss your  project.

 ---

 ### July 18 &mdash; Day 12
 Individual meetings this week to look at your projects.

----

-### July 20 &mdash; Day 13
-Group meetings to discuss your projects.
 For an out of class activity watch the tutorials below on expressions and complete E9.

 #### Lessons
 * 8.1: Expressions (look at Digital References)